Migration and mobility during COVID-19: A Pakistan perspective

 Transport restrictions have led to hardships for many workers.
 Source: arabnews.pk.

 The coverage of migration and mobility during the COVID-19 pandemic has largely focused on the state of migrants in refugee camps or labour migrants stranded outside their country of origin.
 But there are, in actuality, multiple levels of mobility restrictions due to the pandemic, both outside and within countries, that are negatively impacting migrants in varying forms.

 In Pakistan, mobility has been severely restricted not just due to the closure of international air traffic, but also due to the closure of inter- and intra-city rail and road travel.
 This has not just stranded thousands of Pakistani migrants outside the country, but also several inside.
-In addition, city-wide lockdowns have led to many undocumented and/or stateless migrants from Afghanistan, without any access to support, let alone mobility.
+In addition, city-wide lockdowns have left many undocumented and/or stateless migrants from Afghanistan without any access to support, let alone mobility.

 In Pakistan, restricted mobility for the most vulnerable migrants during the pandemic is reflected at three key levels: